alexi.sh

 Why generic threat modeling fails tech-aware users

-The gap is not about sophistication.
-It is about specificity.
-Consumer guides model a threat profile of "account takeover by opportunistic attacker."
-A developer or sysadmin's realistic threat profile includes: targeted supply-chain injection, CI/CD secrets exfiltration, SSH key theft from a compromised dotfiles repo, and social engineering from someone who has read your commit history and knows your deployment stack.
+The gap is not about skill.
+It is about being specific.
+Consumer guides assume one threat: "account takeover by an opportunistic attacker."
+A developer or sysadmin faces more.
+The real threat list includes targeted supply-chain injection, CI/CD secrets theft, and SSH key theft from a hacked dotfiles repo.
+It also includes social engineering from someone who has read your commit history and knows your deployment stack.

 EFF SSD adapted: assets, adversaries, capabilities